harshitharanjith/RACAMBT-2023/Assets/MC.md

 A very pleasant evening to one and all present here.
 We cordially welcome all of you to the AICTE-ATAL sponsored Two-week Hybrid Faculty Development Program on "Recent Advances and challenges in Artificial Intelligence, Machine Learning and Blockchain Technology" 2023.
 I am Aishwarya GS , I am Harshitha Ranjith, And we are from 2nd year B.Tech.
 Cyber Security.
-We will be the hosts for this year's FDP.
+We will be the hosts for the online sessions of FDP.

 Let us all start the session with a Prayer song.